uzbl/uzbl/README.event-manager.md

 - `@mode`: The current mode.
 - `@default_mode`: The mode to use if `@mode` is ever set to the empty string.

+## on\_event

+Implements event chaining and reactions.
+Uses the following events:

+* `ON_EVENT <event> <commandspec>`
+  - Registers `command` to be executed when an event named `event` is seen.
+The command may be formatted using the arguments the original event received.